allegro/marathon-consul/README.md

 Until 1.x.x marathon-consul would register services in Consul with registration id equal to related Marathon task id.
 Since 1.x.x registration ids are different and an additional tag, `marathon-task`, is added to each registration.

 If you update marathon-consul from version 0.x.x to 1.x.x, expect the synchronization phase during the first startup to reregister all healthy services managed by marathon-consul to the new format.
 Unhealthy services will get deregistered in the process.

+## SSE Support

+In future callback interface between marathon and marathon-consul will be replaced by SSE.
+While using SSE please consider:
+- SSE is using Web module config for queues, event sizes, in the future will be moved to sse module,
+- SSE is using sync-leader config for determining current leader, when this value match leader returned by marathon (/v2/leader endpoint) then SSE is started on this instance,
+- when enabled SSE is spawning its own own set of workers and separated dispatcher,
+- be advised to disable marathon callback subscription when enabling SSE, otherwise it might result in doubling registers and deregisers.

 ## Known limitations